 This process starts with a close look at your skin’s unique needs.
 We’ll consider the type of wrinkles you have—whether they’re fine surface lines or deeper-set creases—and your overall skin quality.
 We’ll also discuss what you want to achieve and what kind of downtime fits into your schedule.
 From there, we can explore whether a laser is the best tool for the job or if another treatment, like an injectable, might be a better fit.
 It’s all about creating a strategy that feels right for you and delivers results you’ll love.

-Assessing Your Skin and Wrinkle Type
+First, Assess Your Skin and Wrinkle Type

 First things first: not all wrinkles are created equal.
 The fine, feathery lines that appear right on the lip border are different from the deeper “marionette” lines that frame your mouth.
 That’s why a one-on-one consultation is so important.
 A trained provider can evaluate your skin type and the specific character of your wrinkles to recommend the most effective technology.